 To compute the IIS, full and disconnected transition probability matrices (TPMs) are required.
 To estimate these, we first select a set of N channels of interest.
 As we used binary time-series, there are 2^N possible states for this set.
 For each channel X_n, we computed the probability of being “on” at time t + tau given the state of the system at time t:

-p(X(t+tau) = 1 | s(t)) = N(X(t+tau) = 1) / N(s(t))
+p(X_n(t+tau) = 1 | s(t))

-where p(X(t+tau) = 1 | s(t)) is the probability of channel X transitioning into an “on” state after tau ms after the full set of channels is in state s(t), N(X(t+tau) = 1) is the number of times channel X is “on” tau ms following the occurrence of the full set of channels being in state s(t), and N(s(t)) is the total number of occurrences of the full set of channels be in state s(t) throughout a 2250 ms trial (excluding the last tau ms, as their transitions are undetermined).
+where s(t) represent the state of the system at time t. .
 In this manner, we computed the TPMs for every possible, 4-channel subset out of the 15 channels.
 We repeated this procedure for each fly and trial.
 We selected 4 channels as this gave a reasonable balance between II’s strength of being a multivariate measure and its weakness of exponentially growing computation cost with system size (Mayner 2018).

 To compute Φ for a given set of 4 channels, we submitted its associated transition probabilities to PyPhi.
 Conceptually, PyPhi finds the distance between the probability distribution of transitions specified by the full system with that of the partitioned system (Fig. 5b,d) As there are 2n possible states for set of n-channels, we computed Φ for every state.
 To obtain a single Φ value for a trial, we averaged Φ across all states, weighting by the number of occurrences of each state (Albantakis, Hintze, Koch, Adami, & Tononi, 2014).
 The composition of φ values is also provided as output from PyPhi, for both the unpartitioned and partitioned system.